measurement-kit/measurement-kit/doc/api/nettests/base_test.md

 The `add_input` method adds one specific input to the list of inputs to be processed by this test.
 If the test does not take input, the input added using this method will be ignored.
-Otherwise, it will be processed at the beginning of the test, before input read from files (see below) is processed.
 You can call this method multiple times to manually add multiple input.
+Input added with this method is treated exactly like input read from input files.

 The `add_input_filepath` adds one file path to the input paths list, which by default is empty.
 Tests that require input will fail if no input file